 The Wilde Lake Interfaith Center and Oakland Mills Interfaith Center are separate nonprofit religious and community service organizations whose purpose is to operate and maintain the facilities for member congregations.
 Each corporation is governed by a Board of Directors that consists of a set number of members, all of whom must be members of the member congregations.
 Board positions are allocated based on each member congregation’s usage of the facilities.
 Parishioners of St. John’s are appointed to the Boards by the pastor.
 A building manager oversees the day-to-day operations of the buildings.

 Contact: Father Gerry Bowen, email@example.com

 Please note: The Archdiocese of Baltimore requires all parish volunteers to be VIRTUS certified.
-This can all be done online, or by arrangement with the parish office.
+Please contact the parish office for details.